 Save the Children

-The children in Pre-Prep managed to raise £120.38 for Save the Children through their participation in 'Den Day'.
+The children in Pre-Prep managed to raise £120.38 for Save the Children through their participation in 'Den Day' in the Summer Term of 2017.

 Malvern Hills Food Bank